isaomatsunami/making-3d-map/README.md

 ![aster DEM on QGIS](images/ASTER_QGIS.png)

+#### Be conscious of SRS/CRS (spatial/coordinate reference system)

+> SRS/CRS is datum + projection.
+> Datum is a presumed ellipsoid of the Earth.
+WGS 84 meridian of zero longitude is NOT the Greenwich meridian at the latitude of the Royal Observatory.
+Presumed Earth size differs from time to time.
+Japan revised SRS after 2011 earthquake due to 5-meter land shift in the eastern Japan.
+> Projection is a systematic transformation of lon/lat onto the plane.
+Mercator projection is one of the most famous ones.
+> Map data with SRS is called **geo-referenced**.
+Geotif image is tif image with SRS embedded in the head of the file.
+Shapefile(.shp) is often accompanied with projection file(.prj).
+> Geo-referenced data can be processed with GDAL/OGR library.
+For example, a Geotif image can be transformed to another SRS image by using gdal_warp.py.

 You can easily, by QGIS, merge files into a single file and clip area as you want.
 In this page, I use GDAL/OGR directly from command line. (because I want to clip data exactly)

 What I want is: